Show You Care

-Do you think you could offer someone companionship this winter by showing you care during the coldest months of the year, by visiting them on a regular basis to make sure they are safe and well?
+Do you think you could offer someone companionship, showing you care, by visiting them on a regular basis to make sure they are safe and well?

 That someone could be: